Hassanat-Awodipe/Parch_and_Posey_Sales_Data/README.md

 ## Edit 3

-Imported data from Postgres database.
+Imported data from Postgres database to replace the ones that were intially imported from a CSV file.
+The datasets still remain the same.

 ## Edit 4

-Added two additional dashboards for revenue contribution and paper types
+Added two additional dashboards for revenue contribution percentage and breakdown of the performance of each paper type

 Remodeled the dataset and assigned the orders table as the facts table